syncfusion-content/blazor-docs/blazor/common/data-binding/restful-service-binding.md

 documentation: ug
 ---

-# Bind data from RESTful web services to Syncfusion Blazor components and perform CRUD operations
+# Bind Data from RESTful Web Services to Syncfusion Blazor Components and Perform CRUD Operations

-In this topic, we are going to learn how to retrieve data from RESTful web services, bind data to a Grid component, and perform CRUD operations.
+In this topic, you will learn how to retrieve data from RESTful web services, bind data to a Grid component, and perform CRUD operations.
 Here, we have fetched data from the ODataV4 service using [ODataV4Adaptor](https://blazor.syncfusion.com/documentation/data/adaptors/#odatav4-adaptor) of `SfDataManger`.

 It is recommended to choose the suitable adaptor based on the RESTful service which you are using to bind data for the Syncfusion Blazor component.
 Please refer to the following documentation to know about the available Adaptors of SfDataManager.
  * [Adaptors](https://blazor.syncfusion.com/documentation/data/adaptors/)